 - 1. Rotate the conveyor belt until the Alligator® lacing is positioned under the tube and is accessible. - 2.
 Move the tail roller bearings to their loosest position. - 3.
-Pull all the slack to the lacing area. - 4.
-Remove the lacing pin and open the belt. - 5.
-Loosen the belt from below the transition. - 6.
-Remove the containment plate from underneath the transition rollers. - This will help when threading the new belt.

-- 7. Attach the new belt to the end of the old belt which is hanging closest to the hopper. - 8.
-Pull the end of the old belt which is coming from the direction of the discharge spout.
-The new belt will follow and be threaded into place. - 9.
-Disconnect the old belt.
+Pull all the slack to the seam area. - 4.
+Remove the lacing rod and open the belt. - 5.
+Attach the new belt to the end of the existing belt which is hanging closest to the hopper. - 6.
+Pull the end of the old belt which is coming from the direction of the discharge hood.
+The new belt will follow and be threaded into place. - 7.
+Disconnect the old belt. - 8.
+Link the ends of the new belt lacing. - 9.
+Work the lacing cable through the lacing to fasten the belt.